4d/docs/website/translated_docs/fr/API/dataclassClass.md

 **Using quotes**

 When you use quotes within queries, you must use single quotes ' ' inside the query and double quotes " " to enclose the whole query, otherwise an error is returned.
-Par exemple:
+Par exemple :

 ```4d
 "employee.name = 'smith' AND employee.firstname = 'john'"